argosdevo-svg/claude-thinking-audit/README.md

 74 backend switches in 140 calls indicates dynamic routing, potentially for load balancing or cost optimization.

+### Discovery #6: "Precise Instructions" Blame-Shifting

+Anthropic's guidance that "Claude works best with precise instructions" shifts cognitive burden to users:

+- **Nov 2025**: Ultrathink controls removed, thinking made "automatic"
+- **Jan 2026**: Users report noticeable degradation
+- **Anthropic's response**: "Use precise instructions" (i.e., do the model's reasoning work for it)

+See `PRECISE_INSTRUCTIONS_ANALYSIS.md` for full analysis.

+---

 ### Discovery #7: Undocumented Rate Limit Headers (NEW - Jan 30 2026)

-**Credit: [nsanden/claude-rate-monitor](https://github.com/nsanden/claude-rate-monitor)** — Thank you to Nate Sanden (Sanden Solutions) for reverse-engineering how Claude CLI's `/usage` command works internally.
+**Credit: [nsanden/claude-rate-monitor](https://github.com/nsanden/claude-rate-monitor)** — Thank you to @nsanden (Sanden Solutions) for reverse-engineering how Claude CLI's `/usage` command works internally.
 His discovery revealed 12 undocumented rate limit headers that Anthropic returns on every API response.

 We integrated this into our mitmproxy addon, which means **we capture rate limit data on every real API call for free — zero additional API costs**. nsanden's standalone tool makes a separate probe call (~$0.001 each).
 Our mitmproxy approach gets the same data passively from traffic that's already flowing through the proxy.